Alan Sugar

-Alan Michael Sugar, Baron Sugar (born 24 March 1947) is a British business magnate, media personality, author, politician and political adviser.
-In 1968, he started what would later become his largest business venture, consumer electronics company Amstrad.
-In 2007, he sold his remaining interest in the company in a deal to BSkyB for £125M.
+Alan Michael Sugar, Baron Sugar (born 24 March 1947) is a British business magnate, media personality, author, politician, and political adviser.

-Sugar was the chairman and part-owner of Tottenham Hotspur from 1991 to 2001, selling his remaining stake in the club in 2007 as well, for £25m.
-He is also known for being the host and "Boss" for the BBC reality competition series The Apprentice, which has been broadcast every year, with the exception of 2020, since 2005.
-He also assumed the role for The Celebrity Apprentice Australia for Australia's Nine Network in 2021.
+Sugar began what would later become his largest business venture, consumer electronics company Amstrad, in 1968.
+In 2007, he sold his remaining interest in the company in a deal to BSkyB for £125 million.
+He was also the chairman and part-owner of Tottenham Hotspur Football Club from 1991 to 2001, selling his remaining stake in the club in 2007 as well, for £25 million.
+He is the host and "Boss" of the BBC Television reality competition series The Apprentice, which has been broadcast every year, with the exception of 2020 and 2021, since 2005.
+He also assumed the role for The Celebrity Apprentice Australia for Australia's Nine Network in 2021 and 2022.

+Sugar was elevated to the House of Lords in 2009 as a Labour peer and was one of the party's biggest donors, but left the party in 2015 and subsequently expressed support for the Conservative Party.
 According to the Sunday Times Rich List, Sugar became a billionaire in 2015.
 In 2021, his fortune was estimated at £1.21bn, ranking him as the 138th-richest person in the UK.

 Early life

-Sugar was born on 24 March 1947 in Hackney, East London, into a Jewish family.
+Alan Michael Sugar was born on 24 March 1947 in Hackney, East London, into a Jewish family.
 His father, Nathan, was a tailor in the garment industry of the East End.
 His maternal grandparents were born in Russia, and his paternal grandfather was born in Poland.
 Sugar's paternal grandmother, Sarah Sugar, was born in London to Polish parents.

 When Sugar was young, his family lived in a council flat.
-Because of his profuse, curly hair, he was nicknamed "Mop head," a name that he still goes by in the present day.
+Because of his profuse, curly hair, he was nicknamed "Mop head", a name that he still goes by in the present day.
 He attended Northwold Primary School and then Brooke House Secondary School in Upper Clapton, Hackney, and made extra money by working at a greengrocers.
-After leaving school at the age of sixteen, he worked briefly for the civil service as a statistician at the Ministry of Education.
+After leaving school at the age of 16, he worked briefly for the civil service as a statistician at the Ministry of Education.